Defending Your Rights

 Contact Attorney Travis Rossman

-If you face federal gun or weapons charges in Kentucky, contact Attorney Travis Rossman immediately at 606-232-8521 or through the online form to schedule a confidential consultation.
+If you face federal gun or weapons charges in Kentucky, contact Rossman Law, PLLC, immediately at 606-232-8521 or through the online form to schedule a confidential consultation.